CommunityToolkit/Windows/components/SettingsControls/samples/SettingsExpander.md

 > [!SAMPLE SettingsExpanderSample]

-You can easily override certain properties to create custom experiences.
-For instance, you can customize the `ContentAlignment` of a `SettingsCard`, to align your content to the Right (default), Left (hiding the `HeaderIcon`, `Header` and `Description`) or Vertically (usually best paired with changing the `HorizontalContentAlignment` to `Stretch`).

 `SettingsExpander` is also an `ItemsControl`, so its items can be driven by a collection and the `ItemsSource` property.
 You can use the `ItemTemplate` to define how your data object is represented as a `SettingsCard`, as shown below.
 The `ItemsHeader` and `ItemsFooter` property can be used to host custom content at the start or end of the items list.

 > [!SAMPLE SettingsExpanderItemsSourceSample]